ArchiveBox/docs/Configuration.md

 ## Creating a Config File

-*Note: if using docker-compose you should set the config in the `docker-compose.yml` file instead.*
+*Note: if using Docker Compose you should set the config in the `docker-compose.yml` file or a `.env` file instead.*

 To set up a persistent config: